-The Custom GPT Every Women’s Health Brand Needs
+The GPT Your Women’s Health Brand Actually Needs

 That’s why at Fifteenth Page, we suggest clients build a Judgy McJudge custom GPT.

 She’s not a brainstorm buddy.
 She’s a BS-intolerant CMO at a women’s health startup who reviews everything—blogs, ad copy, email flows, podcast scripts—with one goal: protecting the brand’s tone, trust, and credibility.
-And she can save you hours of second-guessing.
+And when used well, she can save your team hours of second-guessing and help you scale without sacrificing trust.

 What Is Judgy McJudge?

 Judgy McJudge is a role-based GPT.
-That means instead of asking ChatGPT to “edit this,” we tell it who it’s supposed to be:
+That means we don’t ask ChatGPT to just “edit this.”
+We tell it who to be:

-“You’re the VP of Content at a femtech brand.”
+“You’re the Head of Content at a femtech brand.”

 Why Women’s Health Brands Need This GPT

-Women’s health content carries emotional, cultural, and clinical weight.
-You’re writing for people navigating miscarriage, menopause, identity shifts, fertility treatment, systemic bias, and more.
-That content deserves better than, “This sounds great!”
+Women’s health content carries emotional, cultural, and clinical weight, and it deserves better than, “This sounds great!”

-Protection against ableism, gender essentialism, or casual medical jargon
+Cultural care: Avoids ableism, gender essentialism, and casual jargon

-Brand consistency, especially when your team is stretched thin
+Brand consistency: Especially when your team (and content calendar) is stretched thin

 The Exact Prompt You Can Use for Your Brand